woleet/woleet.id-server/tests/java/docs/ApiTokenApi.md

 Create an API token.

-Create an API token suitable to call the /sign endpoint.
-This can only be done by an admin.
+Create an API token suitable to call the /sign endpoint (this can only be done by an admin).

 ### Example
 ```java